Mallows Bay-Potomac River

 Please contact the Piscataway Tribal Council to request authorization prior to using or reproducing this image.
 Photo: Matt McIntosh/NOAA

 Beyond the Ghost Fleet, the area’s history includes connections to the Revolutionary War and the Civil War.
-In addition, it has a rich heritage of commercial fishing operations, the military, and three tribal nations.
+In addition, it has a rich heritage of commercial fishing, the military, the Piscataway Indian Nation and the Piscataway Conoy Tribe of Maryland, as well as the Patawomeck Indian Tribe of Virginia.
 Its significance is recognized by the national Register of Historic Places and it is listed as a National Treasure by the National Trust for Historic Preservation.
 It is a part of the Southern Maryland National Heritage Area.

 Get Involved: A Partnership with Community